dotarj/Giddup/docs/components.md

 There are two types of state, state for an existing aggregate and initial state for a new aggregate.
 State for an existing aggregate contains the current values of the aggregate which are retrieved from the data store.
 Initial state for a new aggregate contains the default values for the aggregate.

-> [!TIP]
-> See [IPullRequestState.cs](https://github.com/dotarj/Giddup/blob/master/src/Giddup.ApplicationCore/Domain/PullRequests/IPullRequestState.cs) for an example implementation.
+See [IPullRequestState.cs](https://github.com/dotarj/Giddup/blob/master/src/Giddup.ApplicationCore/Domain/PullRequests/IPullRequestState.cs) for an example implementation.

 ## Commands